skywalkershen/Reading-Notes/JS_GoodParts/notes.md

    ```
    ***
 2. ### **Function module**
    Module is a function or object that presents an interface while hiding state and implementation.
-By using function and closure to make moxules, we can avoid using global variables.
+By using function and closure to make modules, we can avoid using global variables.
    A regular sugar used in this example:
    ```js
    Object.prototype.method = function (name, func) {